An Interview with Kristen Panico

 What parts of your curriculum or particular classes do you think will be most valuable for your future goals?

-I think my clinical classes will be the most valuable to me when I begin my career as a forensic nurse.
+I think my clinical classes will be the most valuable to me when I begin my career.
 Right now, I am enrolled in a research course which I am very excited about, because I have been able to bring my experience at my current job into the classroom.
-One of the women who I work with is involved with forensic nursing and preventing violence against women.
+One of the women who I work with is and preventing violence against women.
 She knows I am in this masters program, so she has taken on a mentoring role with me.
 Our work together is also benefiting directly from what I am learning in my class.

-What personality traits do you think would help a student to succeed in a forensic nursing program and what traits would hinder success?
+What personality traits do you think would help a student to succeed in the program and what traits would hinder success?

-To be a good forensic nursing student and professional you need to be flexible.
+To be a good student and professional you need to be flexible.
 In any graduate program, you need to be able to adapt to any challenges that may appear along the way.

-Once you become a forensic nurse, you have to continue to show this kind of flexibility.
+Once you enter the field, you have to continue to show this kind of flexibility.
 Caring for other people means that your job will change significantly from 1 day to the next.
 If you are close-minded and inflexible, you will struggle to succeed in this field.